 How to verify the Transistor switching operation practically?

 This is all from this article.
-Hope you have gathered a great knowledge from this article.
-If you have any doubt on this topic you can ask me in the comment section.
+Hope you understand how to use a NPN Transistor as a switch.
+If you still have any doubt on this topic you can ask me in the comment section.

 - Bipolar Junction Transistor (BJT)